 Positive Behavioral Interventions and Supports (PBIS)

-Milwaukee Public Schools uses PBIS to promote positive student behavior.
-After years of use, districts across the country, MPS included, are reporting increases in student achievement, more positive school environments, and fewer classroom disruptions and disciplinary referrals.
+After years of use, MPS and other districts across the country are reporting higher student achievement, improved school environments, and fewer classroom disruptions and student suspensions.

 Wisconsin Bike Fed